The Problem: Grand Junction has a shortage of community spaces, especially for kids, seniors and families.

 The Solution: A publicly funded and affordable community center where families can play and grow together, community groups can work together, and we can strengthen the social bonds that make Grand Junction feel like home.

-A diverse group of citizens recently formed PLACE – People for Local Activities & Community Enrichment – as a grassroots effort to re-ignite and re-imagine how a community and recreation center could benefit our city and citizens.
-In 2016, PLACE is ramping up to get a feasibility study funded and completed by the end of the year.
+PLACE – People for Local Activities & Community Enrichment, which is a team of WCC of Mesa County members – is mounting a grassroots effort to re-ignite and re-imagine how a community and recreation center could benefit our city and citizens.

 More than just a place to exercise, we envision a true gathering place for youth, seniors and families; a hub to create and maintain social connections; a resource to learn and stay strong; and a center to encourage healthy minds and bodies.